Adults: Keeping Healthy

 You may make an appointment to see a doctor by telephoning 01327 703333 and pressing Option 2 between 9.00am and 6.30pm Monday to Friday.

-If that sounds like you, then no need to worry.
-There are plenty of Nicotine replacement Therapy products out there and they can give you extra support you need to beat the addiction.
+The Stop Smoking Service can help with providing FREE behavioural support, tips and advice on how to quit and offer face to face and telephone appointments.
+They can even provide eletronic cigarette starter kits and a 12 week supply of E-liquid.
+There are also plenty of Nicotine Replacement Therapy products out there and they can give you extra support you need to beat the addiction.
 In fact, like the other licensed stop smoking medicines, used in combination with your local Stop Smoking Service you’re four more times likely to stay quit!

 Our practice therapist provides short-term cognitive behavioural therapy for patients experiencing emotional problems such as depression and anxiety.
 The sessions give the patient the opportunity to explore their thoughts, feelings and behaviours and together identify ways to help them manage their difficulties in a more effective way.

 To access this service please speak to your GP in the first instance who will conduct an initial assessment.
 If they feel that counselling would be of benefit to you, the counsellor will then write to you, inviting you to make an appointment.

 Minor Illness Clinic

 Our Minor Illness Clinics run every week day for a variety of minor conditions.
 The clinics are delivered by our two Nurse Practitioners.